There is an attached PDF at the bottom for download.

 Question – Here, you enter the actual question you would like to be displayed.
 For each optional response presented, this same Question will need to be repeated.

 Answer Type – This refers to type of answer you will be setting up.
-“0” refers to multiple choice and “1” is for fill in the blanks.
+“0” refers to multiple choice and “1” is for fill in the blanks, and 2 refers to multiple-choice with multiple selection questions.

 Mapped Controls – This field takes a control ID and maps it to the question.
 If this question is a maturity question this is where the desired control maturity is populated from.